lazard9/vue-crud-ldproject/README.md

 ## Inspiration

-Inspired by the jobs listing project from the [YouTube crash course](https://www.youtube.com/watch?v=VeNfHj6MhgA), but this project was written from scratch using custom components, routes, and logic.
+This project is based on the same core idea as the jobs listing project from the [YouTube crash course](https://www.youtube.com/watch?v=VeNfHj6MhgA).
+However, all code was written independently from scratch, following my own approach and implementation rather than copying existing code.

 ## License